The Best Ebikes We’ve Actually Tested (2026)

 1. Himiway Escape

-What we liked: 750W motor stronger than RadRover 5; 45+ mile range; Dual suspension handled offroading well.
+What we liked: 750W motor stronger than RadRover 5; 45+ mile range delivered; Dual suspension handled aggressive offroading.

 2. RadRover 5

-What we liked: 45+ miles range per charge; Fat tires handle city streets and dirt trails; Easy to assemble.
+What we liked: 750-watt motor with adjustable pedal assist; 45+ miles per charge; 4-inch fat tires handle city streets and dirt trails.

-What we’d skip: Large and heavy; Doesn't include rack.
+What we’d skip: Large and heavy; Doesn't include rack (purchased separately).

 3. RadRover 6 Plus

-What we liked: Smooth power delivery; Tank-like, sturdy build; Comfortable ride.
+What we liked: Smooth power delivery; Tank-like/sturdy build quality; Comfortable ride.

 What we’d skip: Heavy; Dated display.